Norme-Zvenyika/CSE-Capstone-Project/pjm/data/readme.md

-# You need the downloaded directories to be able to run the analysis scripts
+# You need the downloaded directories to be able to run the script which generates the daily medians files